 Our Biewer Puppies usually leave our home at 12 weeks when they weigh about 2-3 lb.
-That means your puppy is mot likely as small as an average Guinea pig when it comes home to you.
+That means your puppy is most likely as small as an average Guinea pig when it comes home to you.
 Here at Rock Mountain Biewer Terriers, the puppies live together in small puppy packs of usually 5-10 pups.
 When we feed the babies, everyone gets really excited and chases as fast as they can to the food bowls.
 The puppies love the competition and eat as much as they can fit before it’s gone.
 We always make sure that there will be leftovers at the end, so we know that even the littlest ones or the slowest ones were able to eat as much as they want.

-Now your puppy is with you, no littermates around and everything is different.
+Now your puppy is with you, with no littermates around and everything is different.
 It is very common that the puppies aren’t eating well or refuse to eat at all at their new home, for the first few days.
-This is a very challenging time for you and your new baby so here is some advice from us to you.
+This is a very challenging time for you and your new baby so here is some advice from us for you.

-Imagine your puppy’s blood sugar level like a battery, if your puppy eats and then takes a nap, the battery charges If your puppy is awake, plays, or if your puppy is cold, the battery gets drained, and the blood sugar will eventually drop if not re-charged.
+Imagine your puppy’s blood sugar level like a battery, if your puppy eats and then takes a nap, the battery charges If your puppy is awake, playing, or if your puppy is cold, the battery gets drained, and the blood sugar will eventually drop if not re-charged.

-When the blood sugar level gets too low, your puppy will become sleepy, the gums will get paler and paler, the puppy won’t be interested in food, or toys because it feels weak.
+When the blood sugar level gets too low, your puppy will become sleepy, the gums will get paler and paler, and the puppy won’t be interested in food, or toys because it feels weak.
 If you do not catch that problem in time, it will get worse.
-The puppy will get very lethargic, it is unable to get up, and it will get seizures.
-If your puppy goes to bed with low blood sugar, and you don’t do anything about it, it might not be alife the next morning.
+The puppy will get very lethargic, it is unable to get up, and will get seizures.
+If your puppy goes to bed with low blood sugar, and you don’t do anything about it, it might not be alive the next morning.

 When you get home with your new puppy:

 - Don’t hand your puppy around to friends and neighbors.